Kizomba & History 2.0

 Waltz the Predecessor to all

 The Predecessor to all partner dances including KIzomba is the Waltz the original style is generally termed the Viennese Waltz.
 It's the oldest of all the modern partner dance styles in the closed hold, which came from Vienna, Austria.
 The Viennese Waltz originates from the Volta in the 1500's which came from France.
 The Volta was also the only court dance of the period performed by a couple in a closed embrace.
-It ushered in a whole new way of looking at dance... read the full article here >
+It ushered in a whole new way of looking at dance.
+See article on this on our website, link below.

 Is Kizomba like Tango?